Ultimate Guide to Telehealth

 What is Telehealth?

 Telehealth refers to the delivery of healthcare services remotely and is inclusive of both non-clinical and clinical environments.
-Telehealth is an excellent way to provide a place for healthcare professionals to connect with clients in a safe and accessible space, and especially since the COVID-19 pandemic, it has quickly become the leading option for healthcare visits.
+Telehealth platforms are an excellent way to provide a place for healthcare professionals to connect with clients in a safe and accessible space, and especially since the COVID-19 pandemic, it has quickly become the leading option for healthcare visits.
 According to the CDC, telehealth visits have grown by 50%, with more and more patients appreciating the convenience of receiving consults from the comfort of their homes.
 With the power of AI, we predict that telehealth will continue to grow and become more popular.
 It can take on many forms, such as video conferencing or messaging services, and implementing its services into your business can prove highly beneficial for both patients and

 Types of Telehealth Care